webpack-contrib/css-loader/README.md

   | ((name: string) => string);
 ```

-Default: Depends on the value of the `modules.namedExport` option, if `true` - `as-is`, otherwise `camel-case-only`.
+Default: Depends on the value of the `modules.namedExport` option:

+- If `true` - `as-is`
+- Otherwise `camel-case-only` (class names converted to camelCase, original name removed).

 > [!WARNING]
 >
-> Names of locals are converted to camelcase when the named export is `false`, i.e. the `exportLocalsConvention` option has
+> Names of locals are converted to camelCase when the named export is `false`, i.e. the `exportLocalsConvention` option has`camelCaseOnly` value by default.
-> `camelCaseOnly` value by default.
-You can set this back to any other valid option but selectors
-> which are not valid JavaScript identifiers may run into problems which do not implement the entire modules specification.
+> You can set this back to any other valid option but selectors which are not valid JavaScript identifiers may run into problems which do not implement the entire modules specification.

 Style of exported class names.